himanshuguptadb/capstone/README.md

  <pre> * engine_serial_number                Unique identifier for an engine
  * event_timestamp                     Timestamp when the engine event was generated
+ * event_date.
+Date when the engine event was generated
  * altitude                            Altitude at which the vehicle is being driven
  * altitude_uom	                       Unit of measure for Altitude
  * location                            City in which the truct is at the time